 The tomatoes which are specifically grown for the festivities and are of inferior quality come from the Extremadura region.
 The estimated number of tomatoes used is around 150,000 or over 40 metric tons.

 At around 10 in the morning, the festivities start with the first of two events.
 In the “Palo Jabón”, participants have to climb up greasy, waxed poles in order to reach a big ham on top of the 7 meter high trunks.

 As participants are fighting their way up, the crowd is singing and dancing while getting showered in water from hoses.
 As soon as someone is able to throw the ham off the pole, the start signal for the tomato fight is given by firing a water shot in the air.
 Trucks arrive with the tomatoes in the Plaza del Pueblo, the center of La Tomatina, and the chaos begins.

 Exactly after one hour the fight ends with the second shot of water.
 After this, throwing tomatoes is not allowed anymore which is seen as a code of honor.
-The entire town square is now covered with tomatoes and fire trucks start to hose down the streets with the help of the visitors.
+The entire town square is now full of tomatoes and fire trucks start to hose down the streets with the help of the visitors.
 Locals provide additional hoses and help participants get rid of the jammed fruits.

 The festival does not only provide fun for the visitors but also has a nice side effect for the town itself.
-Due to the acidity of the tomatoes, Buñol’s cobblestone streets end up being clean and shiny after the tomato juice gets removed.
+Due to the acidity of the tomatoes, Buñol’s cobblestone streets end up being clean and shiny after removing the tomato juice.

 In order to keep La Tomatina a fun event without any severe injuries, there are certain regulations and suggestions on how to participate in the tomato battle: